 Eligibility Criteria: Under Alternative 2, permit eligibility would be limited to U.S. citizens and nationals, with no other qualifying criteria (i.e., documented history in the fishery would no longer be required).
-If there were competition between applicants for one permit, the priority ranking system to award permits within the small and large vessel class sizes based on earliest documented participation in the fishery from smallest to largest vessels in the former Class A through D sizes would remain the same as described under Alternative 1.3 If there is a tie among two or more applicants, NMFS would issue permits based on a fair and impartial lottery system.
+If there were competition between applicants for one permit, the priority ranking system to award permits within the small and large vessel class sizes based on earliest documented participation in the fishery from smallest to largest vessels in the former Class A through D sizes would remain the same as described under Alternative 1.
+If there is a tie among two or more applicants, NMFS would issue permits based on a fair and impartial lottery system.
+As under the no-action alternative, a permit could be transferred to a western Pacific community located in American Samoa, as defined in the FEP.